Argentinian Spanish curse words

 I’m not talking to anyone in particular, I’m just angry

 The words below are used without addressing them to a specific recipient and are mostly used to show anger.
+We could say they serve a therapeutic purpose.

 • LA PUTA MADRE